PALBACE 125MG CAPSULE 21’S

 Q. How should I take Palbace?

-Generally, Palbace is taken once daily for 21 consecutive days followed by 7 days off treatment to add up a complete cycle of 28 days.
+Generally, Palbace is taken once daily for 21 consecutive days followed 7 days off treatment to add up a complete cycle of 28 days.
 Take this medicine with food and at the same time each day.
 Swallow the whole capsules.
 Do not open, chew, or crush them.
 Do not take the capsules that are broken or cracked.
 If you vomit after taking Palbace, do not take another dose and continue your regular dosing schedule.

 Q. Do I need to use birth control method while using Palbace?